-The data centre market is booming across the globe – and with it the need for intelligent integrated security systems designed from an intruder’s perspective from the outside in, says Chris Plimley.
+The data centre market is booming across the globe – and with it, the need for intelligent integrated security systems designed from an intruder’s perspective from the outside in, says Chris Plimley.

-The UK data centre market has grown by double digits in the past three years, fuelled by strong demand from the technology, media and telecom industries and a growth in hybrid cloud services.
+The UK data centre market has grown by double digits in the past three years, fuelled by strong demand from the technology, media and telecom industries and growth in hybrid cloud services.

 A report from research and consulting firm Mordor Intelligence forecasts that the trend will continue globally over the next five years.

 They predict that the power market for global data centres will grow from $15.07 billion in 2014 to $24.01 billion by the end of 2019, a compound annual growth rate of 9.67%.

 The rise in the data centre colocation market is steeper at 12.26%, with growth from $25.07 billion in 2014 to $44.69 billion expected by the end of 2019 on the back of increasing concerns at the spiralling costs of running a data centre.